sonjay97/poke2d/README.md

 # Pokemon-Style-Game
-My first project made using JavaScript
+My first project ever, made with JavaScript.
+A small pokemon style game that has battles, movesets, and a moveable character.
+Impressive, I know